radi0sus/cshm-cc/README.md

 ## Remarks
 - All parameter calculations are based on the estimated coordination number(s).
 - The central atom(s) or transition metal atom(s) and their coordination number(s) are determined automatically.
 There is no manual selection of atoms possible.
+- Manual selection of atoms is possible with the script [tau-calc](https://github.com/radi0sus/tau-calc).
 - The XYZ coordinates of neighboring atoms are provided relative to the central atom, which is positioned at [0, 0, 0].
 - The XYZ file (option: `-sxyz`) can be used for further analysis of coordination geometry.
 - The polyhedral volume should match the value calculated by [Olex2](https://www.olexsys.org/olex2/).